In this article:

 Monitor Your Credit to Keep Track of Improvements

-As you're working on building your credit history, Experian's credit monitoring service can help you keep track of your improvements with a free FICO® Score powered by Experian data.
+As you're working on building your credit history, Experian's credit monitoring service can help you keep track of your improvements with a FICO® Score for free powered by Experian data.
 You'll also get real-time alerts when new inquiries and accounts get added to your credit report.

 As you work on building good credit habits and keep track of your improvements, you'll be on the right path to getting approved the next time you apply for a secured credit card.